DIY Vinegar Weed Killer Tips

 Does Vinegar Weed Killer Really Work?

 Okay, this is the big question.
 Sure its great that the recipe uses common household items that you will find in almost anyone cupboard.
-But, does vinegar weed killer really kill weeds?
+But, does it really kill weeds?

 Well, yes and no. You were afraid I was going to say that – weren’t you?